facebook/react-native-website/website/contributing/how-to-build-from-source.md

 Make sure you have the following installed:

-1. Android SDK version 30 (`compileSdkVersion` in [`build.gradle`](https://github.com/facebook/react-native/blob/main/ReactAndroid/build.gradle)).
+1. Android SDK (find the specific version in the `compileSdkVersion` in [`build.gradle`](https://github.com/facebook/react-native/blob/main/ReactAndroid/build.gradle#L253)).
-2. Android NDK 21.4.7075529 (from in [`gradle.properties`](https://github.com/facebook/react-native/blob/b1120c6a6513ec24568abc6bbe60dd57ef1dec96/gradle.properties#L7), download links and installation instructions below).
+2. Android NDK

 #### Point Gradle to your Android SDK